informalsystems/modelator-py/README.md

 ```

 Ensure that the bottom left of your VSCode window shows that you are using the correct Python environment (see contents of pyproject.toml for the correct Python version).

+The branch [vscode-configuration-template](https://github.com/informalsystems/mbt-python/tree/vscode-configuration-template) contains a .vscode directory which can be used as a starting point for configuring your dev environment.

 ### TLDR;